 Although Rey is present throughout she not as centre piece as she was previously, getting lost in amongst all the other story threads and characters.
 Both Driver and Daisy, when they are connected during new force power moments and later when they take on Snoke’s guards in an interestingly choreographed fight scenes do get a chance to excel.

-Director, writer Johnson offers a good, but not brilliant Star Wars episode, unfortunately there’s a lot of jokes thrown in which feel off with the usual galactic humour of its predecessors.
+The attention to detail is outstanding along with the immense production design effort.
+Yet, Director, writer Johnson offers a good, but not brilliant Star Wars episode, unfortunately there’s a lot of jokes thrown in which feel off with the usual galactic humour of its predecessors.
 Jarringly there's misplaced dialogue about God and souls.
 Moreover, many of the effects are arguably not as good as Episode VII or Rogue One, surprising for a Star Wars film, many CGI shots (feel less model lifelike), rendering and movements stick out for example, a herd of fathiers (space horses) are freed and ridden across Canto Blight, or when BB-8 steals an AT-ST (Scout Walker) with Finn and Rose, moreover the back drop of AT-M6s, (the next generatiom of Walkers) frame Luke and Kylo.

 To Johnson’s credit, there’s a stand out scene with Luke and R2-D2 where they view 1977’s Star Wars Leia hologram message, moreover is a huge spoiler moment that includes Luke’s impressive moving story closure (with a Obi-Wan, Yoda cloak twist) this is a high point not only of this episode but of all the episodes.
 Yoda returns (thankfully a puppet mastered by Frank OZ) appears as a force ghost.
 However, some of the characters feel a little fleeting and wasted including Andy Serkis Snoke’s brief and anticlimactic demise and Benicio del Toro’s DJ is excellent but also has limited screen time.
 With relief Maz shows up as a hologram in the midst of a firefight.